-- Show Slide #2, and tell the class that we are going to learn about chemical hazards and Cal/OSHA's Hazard Communication standard.
+- 1. Distribute the sign in sheet, pretest and OSHA Quiz.
+Ask participants to complete them. - 2.
+Show Slide #2, and tell the class that we are going to learn about chemical hazards, Cal/OSHA's Hazard Communication standard and the Globally Harmonized System (GHS).
 Review the objectives for this class.
 By the end of this session you will be able to: - List factors that can influence the likelihood a person will develop health effects from a chemical exposure. - Identify three ways chemicals can enter the body. - Explain how chemicals can affect the body. - Describe and evaluate three ways to eliminate or reduce chemical hazards. - Describe five requirements of Cal/OSHA's Hazard Communication standard. - Describe the new Globally Harmonized System. - Get information from a Safety Data Sheet (SDS). - 2.
 Show Slide #3 and explain the OSHA disclosure statement. - 3.
 Show Slide #4 and ask the class what chemicals they work with?